jordanellis/DrafterLife/README.md

 # DrafterLife

-This unofficially the official Fantasy Overwatch League site.
+This is unofficially the official Fantasy Overwatch League site.

 This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).